Host a website anonymously from home using a Raspberry Pi

 - Secure SSH with key-only logins and activate fail2ban or CrowdSec to deter brute force attacks.

-- Run your web stack under systemd to ensure services restart automatically after failures.
+- Operate your Raspberry Pi web stack under systemd to ensure services restart automatically after any crashes.

-Set up a VPN Kill Switch for cloudflared
+Set up a VPN kill switch for the Raspberry Pi tunnel

-Next, confirm your tunnel accesses the internet solely via an encrypted VPN path:
+Next, confirm the Raspberry Pi tunnel accesses the internet solely via an encrypted VPN route:

 - Generate WireGuard or OpenVPN profiles from your VPN provider; WireGuard typically offers better performance on a Raspberry Pi.